Xilinx/fpga24_routing_contest/docs/final_submission.md

   * Contest organizers will use their best efforts to run all submissions multiple (equal) number of times and accept their best result
 * Contestants are required to use [Apptainer](https://apptainer.org/docs/user/latest/) to containerize their submission (details below)
-* Router performance will depend solely on a set of hidden benchmarks
+* Routers will be evaluated solely on a set of hidden benchmarks
 * Final results will be made public at the [FPGA 2024 conference](https://www.isfpga.org/)

 ## Runtime Environment